Dersei/cayman-dark/README.md

 *Note: You must remove the `site.` prefix, and each variable name (after the `github.`) should be indent with two space below `github:`.*

 For more information, see [the Jekyll variables documentation](https://jekyllrb.com/docs/variables/).

-## Roadmap

-See the [open issues](https://github.com/pages-themes/cayman/issues) for a list of proposed features (and known issues).

-## Project philosophy

-The Cayman theme is intended to make it quick and easy for GitHub Pages users to create their first (or 100th) website.
-The theme should meet the vast majority of users' needs out of the box, erring on the side of simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
-It should also look great, but that goes without saying.

-## Contributing

-Interested in contributing to Cayman?
-We'd love your help.
-Cayman is an open source project, built one contribution at a time by users like you.
-See [the CONTRIBUTING file](docs/CONTRIBUTING.md) for instructions on how to contribute.

-### Previewing the theme locally

-If you'd like to preview the theme locally (for example, in the process of proposing a change):

-1. Clone down the theme's repository (`git clone https://github.com/pages-themes/cayman`)
-2. `cd` into the theme's directory
-3. Run `script/bootstrap` to install the necessary dependencies
-4. Run `bundle exec jekyll serve` to start the preview server
-5. Visit [`localhost:4000`](http://localhost:4000) in your browser to preview the theme

-### Running tests

-The theme contains a minimal test suite, to ensure a site with the theme would build successfully.
-To run the tests, simply run `script/cibuild`.
-You'll need to run `script/bootstrap` once before the test script will work.